jackrieger/core-1-interaction/_lectures/intro-to-html.md

 The `<html>` element contains all elements of the page, the `<head>` element contains the title, and the body contains `<h1>` and `<p>`.

-We call these [*semantic* elements](https://developer.mozilla.org/en-US/docs/Glossary/Semantics)—which is saying that they give their contents a *meaning* or a *role*.
+We call these [*semantic* elements](https://developer.mozilla.org/en-US/docs/Glossary/Semantics) – which is saying that they give their contents a *meaning* or a *role*.
 These *roles* are then interpreted by your browser (Chrome, Safari, Firefox, etc.) when it loads the file, to ultimately display the page.
 We call this *parsing* the document.

 *In our example, here is what we’ve told the computer:*